rdelval/database/sharding/shardingjson/initialize-environment/initialize-environment.md

         ```
         ![sharding docker](images/sharding-docker.png " ")

-    - If a container is stopped and not in running state then try to restart it by using below docker command.
+    - If a container is stopped and not in running state then try to restart it by using the below docker command.

         ```
         <copy>